SchlossLab/opf/doc/index.md

 * Gene prediction models for Bacteria, Archaea and Phage
 * Uses ribosomal binding site patterns as predictors for domain
-* Optimised for short fragments
+* Optimized for short fragments
     - uses 700bp fragment as example
     - similar to contig sizes seen after assembly